 These club awards are named in honor of former International Foundation Trustee Debby Weber.
 The top three Altrusa Clubs with the largest fundraising gifts, and top three Altrusa Clubs with the largest gifts per capita, will receive $1,500, $750, and $500 Service Awards!

 Established in 1997, the Club 21 Program is committed to supporting programs for children affected by disease and disabilities; as well as international healthcare curriculum.
 As members of Club 21, we are given an opportunity to extend a hand to these children and families.

 Thank you for your support.

 Each month, the Foundation highlights the great work of Altrusa Clubs through the Grants Program.
-The spotlight this month is on “Hear A Book-Take A Book”, a service project completed by Altrusa International Club of Greater Kansas City, Missouri.
+The spotlight this month is on “Attacking Social Isolation in Our Back Yard”, a service project completed by Altrusa International of Capital City, Virginia, Inc.

 The Altrusa International Foundation was established in 1962 as the charitable arm of Altrusa International.
 It funds the development and implementation of effective community services and leadership programs around the world.
 In total, over three million dollars have been given in community service grants and educational scholarships through our international outreach, committed to improving economic well-being and quality of life.

 Thank you for your support of the Altrusa International Foundation, Inc.